 takes down servers designed to keep infected machines running.

 governments to sabotage the Iranian nuclear fuel concentration lab.
-It used multiple
+It used multiple unreported

 OS (Operating System)